Beautiful Plants For Your Interior

 The one we are most interested in as gardeners though is the ‘Blackfly’ species called ‘Black Bean Aphid’ (Aphis fabae) this is what gardeners ‘refer’ to when discussing their broad beans and other crops with blackfly problems.

-This blackfly species (Aphis fabae) is a small, black insect that basically feeds on the ‘sap’ of plants, (particularly Broad Beans) unlike many of its blood-sucking and biting cousins.
+This blackfly species (Aphis fabae) is a small, black insect that basically feeds on the ‘sap’ of plants, (particularly Broad Beans in pots or in the garden) unlike many of its blood-sucking and biting cousins.
 Blackflies are very small but don’t be fooled the ‘blackfly’ is a voracious eater and will infest almost any plant in the garden given the chance.

 Blackflies generally overwinter on plants, and a single-winged female can produce a large population in a few weeks.
 They will feed on the plant’s sap and then lay eggs, and live young will be produced in a week or two when temperatures rise.
 Females lay eggs in the spring, and they hatch in the summer.